consolidation/site-alias/README.md

 ```
 @example.dev
 ```
-If the location is not specified, then the alias manaager will search all locations for an applicable site alias file.
+If the location is not specified, then the alias manaager will consider all locations for an applicable site alias file.
+Note that by default, deep searching is disabled; unless deep searching is enabled, the location name must refer to a directory that is explicitly listed as a location to place site alias files (e.g. in the application's configuration file).

 It is also possible to use single-word aliases.
 These can sometimes be ambiguous; the site alias manager will resolve single-word aliases as follows: